Tobacco control: Age restriction

 Tobacco policies that limit the sale of cigarettes to minors and restrict smoking in public places are important strategies to deter youth from accessing and consuming cigarettes.
+Recent data show substantial declines in youth tobacco use between 2023 and 2024.
+The current use of any tobacco product fell from 12.6% to 10.1% of middle and high school students, largely driven by a decline in high school e-cigarette use from 10.0% to 7.8%, and reaching the lowest overall youth tobacco use level recorded by the survey.
 Amongst youth in the United States, for example, when compared with students living in states with strict regulations, young adolescents living in states with no or minimal restrictions, particularly high school students, were more likely to be daily smokers.
 These effects were reduced when logistic regressions were adjusted for sociodemographic characteristics and cigarette price, suggesting that higher cigarette prices may discourage youth to access and consume cigarettes independent of other tobacco control measures.

-In December 2022, New Zealand became the first country to pass a bill that effectively raises the minimum age for cigarette consumption annually, to prohibit their sale to future generations.
+In December 2022, New Zealand became the first country to pass a tobacco-free generation policy that effectively raises the minimum age for cigarette consumption annually, to prohibit their sale to future generations.
 The bill specifically prohibits the sale of cigarettes to anyone born on or after 1 January 2009.
 However, the law was later repealed before it could come into effect.

+In April 2026 the UK passed the "Tobacco and Vapes Bill", which bans the sale of tobacco to anyone born after 1 January 2009.
+The law also prevents advertising and promotion of nicotine products to children.